Geo-Web-Project/docs/docs/006-community-and-governance/003-network-funds-allocation.md

 In order to help maximize open participation in allocation decisions, network funds are initially, exclusively being used to fund matching pools for [quadratic matching rounds](https://wtfisqf.com/?grant=&grant=&grant=&grant=&match=1000).&#x20;

 This also limits core contract complexity and the exercise of centralized authority for the [Geo Web multi-sig](./governance-at-launch).
-The signers will simply be responsible for periodically transferring network funds from the Safe to quadratic matching pool address(es) and/or validated distribution contracts which to reflect the will of the community.
+The signers will simply be responsible for periodically transferring network funds from the Safe to quadratic matching pool address(es) and/or validated distribution contracts which to reflect the voice of the community.

 ## Quadratic Funding Round #1